msteffan/fundamentals/02_a_computer_program/01_text_intro.md

 Another reason that we get computers to do our dirty work is that they are very accurate in their operations.
 If you ask a computer to do a million math problems, chances that it will make a mistake are virtually zero.
-A human, on other hand, would be prone to (rightfully named) human error.
+A human, on other hand, would be prone to (rightfully-named) human error.

 Hold on.
 If that's the case, if computers are super fast and super accurate, why don't we use them to accomplish every single thing in the world?
 Why do there